demo20 of Im2mesh package

 vert = vert * dx;

-Export mesh as bdf file (Nastran bulk data)
+Export as bdf file (Nastran bulk data)

 precision = 8;